Critical Care Waiting Room

 Keeping You Informed

-A receptionist is available in the CCWR 24 hours a day.
+A receptionist is available in the CCSWR 24 hours a day.
 The receptionist's role is to make sure you receive important information about your loved one who is receiving care.
-Please check in with the receptionist whenever you leave or return to the CCWR.
+Please check in with the receptionist whenever you leave or return to the CCSWR.

 Spokesperson Password - In accordance with federal Health Information Portability and Accountability Act regulations, your loved one must designate a patient/family spokesperson.
 The patient/family spokesperson will be required to select a password and use it each time he/she requests patient updates.
 The spokesperson is the only person who can receive information about you.